13 Most Famous Polish People

 In September 1939, he spoke for the last time on Polish Radio, calling for peace.
 In the fall of 1940, the Orphans' Home, as a Jewish institution, was resettled to the Warsaw ghetto at 33 Chłodna Street.

-During October 1941, the Orphanage was forced to move again, this time to ul.
+In October 1941, the Orphanage was forced to move again, this time to ul.
 Sienna 16 / Śliska 9, to some rooms in the building of the Association of Commercial Employees.

 At the beginning of 1942, Korczak officially took care of an institution for orphans in a tragic situation at ul.
 Dzielna 39, and in May the same year he began to write a "Diary", about the Nazi occupation.

-Korczak consciously rejected many offers calling to save himself, and finally on the day of his deportation, in the morning of August 5 - 1942, during the so-called "great action", he refused to leave the children and employees of the Orphanage.
+Korczak consciously rejected many offers calling to save himself, and finally on the day of his deportation, on the morning of August 5 - 1942, during the so-called "great action", he refused to leave the children and employees of the Orphanage.

 Finally, he marches with his children to their last trip from Umschlagplatz to Treblinka extermination Camp supporting them till the last moment.